Shopify Buy Button vs. Snipcart: The Good, The Bad, & The AwesomeJune 06, 2019

 Here's an example of an advanced Snipcart customization:

 The Buy Button, like Shopify's other products, is indeed a quality product.
 Much like Snipcart, it offers lots of value when you're using it to fast track e-commerce implementation and customization on your own website.
-If you're adamant on selling through a POS + social media; it might be a very cool fit for you.
-And it is easier to use than Snipcart for non-technical folks; that's for sure.
-It's perfectly fine by us: we've always tried to remain as developer-centric as possible.
+If you're adamant on selling through a POS + social media, it might be a very cool fit for you.
+And it is easier to use than Snipcart for non-technical folks.
+But we’re ok with that!
+We've always tried to remain as developer-centric as possible.
+As the saying goes, to each their own.

-So it's safe to say that the biggest difference here is the higher level of shopping cart customization Snipcart offers.
+So it's safe to say that the biggest differences here are the out-of-the-box features included with Snipcart and the higher level of shopping cart customization we offer.
 This, and the fact that our solution keeps the whole checkout process on-site, in the same environment.
+Again, we want your brand to be connected to you (and only you).

 At this point, what you prefer is up to you. :)